BenjaminTanguay/csv-exercise/README.md

 - I am annoyed I didn't get the time to have a configuration online.
 - I believe other features wouldn't take too long to get out now that the whole infrastructure (tests, injection, server, read the csv, etc) is here.
 - The application is almost entirely tested which is good considering the time frame of the exercise.
+- I should have put a try-catch block in my server component so that I could return 500 errors if problems occur.
+I was pressed for time when I did this part so I didn't think it through.
+- I should have made the Dao interface return a future since it would allow me to asynchronously work with other data source that aren't already loaded in a data structure like an external database.